redmod-team/profit/README.md

-# profit - Probabilistic Reduced Order model Fitting with Interactive Tools
+# profit - Probabilistic RespOnse surface FITting

+(Or: Parameter space Reduced Order model Fitting with Interactive Tools)

 This is a collection of tools for systematic parameter studies and construction of probabilistic reduced complexity response-surface models